 Staff are expected to be in their designated work area according to the work schedule provided by their immediate supervisor.
 Any deviation from your set workday must have prior approval from your supervisor.

-Deviations from your set workday without your supervisor's prior approval may result in a dock in pay and/or disciplinary action.
+Employee Handbook Page 28 of 56 Deviations from your set workday without your supervisor's prior approval may result in a dock in pay and/or disciplinary action.
 Non-exempt employees will be required to use the approved timesheets to document hours worked.